CPunch/openpunk/content/journal/self-critique.md

 ## What is a 'critique' anyways?

 A critique by itself has no intrinsic value.
 However it's an invaluable asset for self improvement.
 It's a personal form of self-reflection, really only valued by yourself.
-One of my close friends, a super gay lesbian who is ALWAYS thinking about pussy AND ONLY PUSSY, explains how a critique should look:
+One of my close friends, an artist, explains how a critique should look:

 > "Critiques need a foundational basis, you cant just arbitrarily decide 'its good' or 'its bad.'
 If its good, you need to prove to
 > yourself why.
 If its bad, you need to understand where the shortcomings are specifically.
 'Good' and 'Bad' don't really mean anything